 Importing your own models into Alice is a great way to learn about art pipelines and extend the visual gallery of Alice to help you create worlds out of your own imagination.
 This functionality requires that you use Alice 3.6 and newer.
-Currently you will need to access this functionality via our beta build here.

 * We will do our best but we make no guarantees that future versions of this build will not break worlds or invalidate models that have already been imported.

 Models that you would like to import into Alice will require that you follow our requirements.
 We have chosen to support an open source file format so that we can accept files from a range of modeling applications.
 Alice does require that models have a texture to render which unfortunately means that a lot of easy applications for modeling intended for 3-D printers that export obj. formats will not work for this process (they do not need to worry about textures).
 We are working on creating a page to support easy unwrapping and texturing in blender of these files to help support these other applications.
 How to build models that will properly import has been included as a google doc in the useful links section to support continuous updates so check back often.

 1. Select Import Model.. from the file drop down in Alice

 2. Browse to the location of your .dae file (be sure the required texture file is linked)

 3. The import model window should appear with a preview of your model

 4. Name your model using camelCase (no spaces or special characters)

 5. Select the class you would like the model to be a subclass of (prop, biped etc see below for status of available classes and reference the document for required joints for each type) *errors will show if you select a class that your model doesn’t adhere to